myshkin5/aws-musings/vpc-us-west-2/README.txt

 1. On the EC2 console select the NAT instance -> Actions -> Change Source/Dest.
 Check -> Yes, Disable.
     NOTE: No known fix for CF scripts.
 May be other scripting solutions.
+2. On the bastion server install the internal ssh key:
+    $ vi ~/.ssh/id_rsa       # Paste in key to new file
+    $ chmod go-wrx ~/.ssh/id_rsa
-2. Connect to NAT instance via ssh and execute the following from the root account:
+3. Connect to NAT instance via ssh and execute the following:
-    $ /etc/init.d/named start
+    $ sudo /etc/init.d/named start
-    TODO: CF init should be able to resolve this eventually. ensureRunning may fix this on the next run.
+    TODO: CF init should be able to resolve this eventually.